• Skip to primary navigation

 Hours of operation:

-Any pub promoting mass dog meets as a social event is a huge plus in our eyes, and you’ll find surprisingly few on your travels around the country.
-The Oak, a picturesque pub in the Hampshire countryside, is one of them, as well as offering treats, snacks, beds, blankets, and toys, as well as a great dog menu.
+Any pub promoting mass dog meets as a social event is a massive plus in our eyes, and you’ll find surprisingly few on your travels around the country.
+The Oak, a picturesque pub in the Hampshire countryside, is one of them.
+It also offers treats, snacks, beds, blankets, and toys, as well as a great dog menu.

 The Hope & Bear, Reading